About me

 My path to smallholding & food writing on the Llyn wasn’t clear to me until the mid-1990s and was certainly circuitous.

 I was born and brought up in London.
-We’d lived in the suburbs and in central London and loved the city life.
-When our son was born we were keen to have space, clean air and to be able to enjoy the outdoors on our doorstep.
+I’ve lived in the suburbs and in central London and loved the city life.
+I married Debs in 1989.
+When our son was born we were keen to have space and clean air where we could enjoy the outdoors on our doorstep.
 We made plans in the mid-1990s to make this happen.
 We finally moved to the Llyn in 1997 and I spent 4 years commuting weekly to London.

-In the early 2000s, I swapped the money of corporate life for the time of living from and with the land & with my family.
+In the early 2000s, I swapped the money of corporate life for the time to live from and with the land & with my family.
 We’re financially much poorer and emotionally & spiritually immensely richer.

 When I was 8 or 9, I could not have imagined being where I am now or how I would have made it to this point.
 But I’m glad I’m here.